beaufortfrancois/kyle.machul.is/_posts/2011-11-09-mykeepon-hacking.markdown

   is tapped)

 A speaker is also available for playing sounds.
-There is no volume nob, sounds are always on, and always loud.
+There is no volume knob, sounds are always on, and always loud.
 The secondary market for keepons with volume knobs installed is going to be killer.

 ## Keepon States